Barnacle Bill (1957 film)

-Barnacle Bill (U.S. title: All at Sea) is a 1957 Ealing Studios comedy film directed by Charles Frend and starring Alec Guinness.
+Barnacle Bill (US title: All at Sea) is a 1957 Ealing Studios comedy film directed by Charles Frend and starring Alec Guinness.
 It was written by T. E. B. Clarke.
 Guinness plays an unsuccessful Royal Navy officer and six of his maritime ancestors.

-This was the final Ealing comedy (although some sources list Davy (1958) as the last), and the last film Guinness made for Ealing Studios.
+This was the final Ealing comedy, and the last film Guinness made for Ealing Studios.

 Plot

 William Horatio Ambrose wants desperately to live up to the proud family naval tradition.
 Ambrose has a debilitating problem however: he suffers from violent seasickness.
 As a result, his contribution to the Second World War consists of testing cures for the malady.
 When he retires from the Royal Navy, he purchases a dilapidated late Victorian era amusement pier (the closest thing to a command of his own) with his life savings.
 The workers are an apathetic bunch, led by the insolent Figg, who quits as soon as the new owner begins imposing some discipline.
 With the assistance of his new second-in-command, a former RN rating named Tommy, and much hard work with the help of a group of bored local teenagers, Ambrose soon has the pier repaired.

 Then he has to deal with the local town council, headed by the crooked Mayor Crowley and the hostile Arabella Barrington, who mistakes him for a Peeping Tom when they first meet.
 Every time he comes up with an ingenious way to make his business profitable, they see to it that the council outlaws it.
 When Crowley decides to confiscate and demolish Ambrose's pier and Barrington's bathing huts (under compulsory purchase) to further his own business interests, she resigns from the council and informs Ambrose.
 He counters by registering his property as a "foreign" naval vessel (christened the Arabella), under the flag of convenience of the easygoing country of "Liberama", which removes it from the town's jurisdiction.
 He soon attracts many happy, paying passengers for his stationary inaugural "cruise".

 Thwarted, Crowley hires Figg to take his dredger and demolish the structure late at night.
 Using a seasickness remedy suggested by Barrington, Ambrose is able to take to sea and foil the scheme (with his ghostly ancestors watching approvingly), but in the process, part of the pier becomes detached and floats away.
 He remains aboard to prevent salvagers from claiming it and drifts over to France, where he is hailed as a naval hero.